DeanTognolini/jinja2/README.md

 ## Features

 - Parses device details from a YAML file (`devices.yaml`).
-- Renders device configurations using Jinja2 templates.
+- Renders device configurations using Jinja2 templates stored in `templates` directory.
 - Supports multiple device types with customizable templates.
 - Logs errors and warnings for missing templates or invalid YAML structures.